rehtropsmb/SMB2PracticeMod/docs/feature-list.md

 Here lies the full feature list for the SMB2 Practice Mod.
 Click on any of the links to see more information on how to use a specific feature.

 // TODO: Change CM SEG timer text from SEG to CM
+// TODO: Have IL Mark show when run is valid NO MATTER WHAT!

 ## General Tools
 * Go To Story Mode Button